chauhanswapnil/swapnil-website/src/blogmd/procrastination.md

-# Procrastination and the Fear of Not Being “Good Enough”
+# Procrastination and the Fear of Not Being 'Good Enough'
 ----
 Jun 19, 2024

-> “I want to read and write more.”
+> "I want to read and write more."

 That thought has echoed in my mind for the past two years.
 Yet, as you can see from my sparse blog posts, I haven’t done much of either.
 While I do read articles here and there, it’s far less than I should.
 And writing?
 Well, it’s been even longer since I put pen to paper-or fingers to keyboard in my case.
 I’ve finally decided to change that, and it only makes sense to start by writing about *why* I haven’t been writing, and how I plan to fix it.